home-assistant/home-assistant.io/source/_integrations/habitica.markdown

 ## To-do lists

 The following Habitica tasks are available as to-do lists in Home Assistant.
 You can add, delete, edit and check-off completed tasks

 - To-do's
 - Dailies

 ## Tasks

-allows you to view and monitor your tasks from [Habitica](https://habitica.com/) in Home Assistant.
+Allows you to view and monitor your tasks from [Habitica](https://habitica.com/) in Home Assistant.
 The following sensors will be available:

 - Habits
 - Rewards

 ## API Service

-At runtime you will be able to use API for each respective user by their Habitica's username.
+At runtime, you will be able to use the API for each respective user by their Habitica's username.
 You can override this by passing `name` key, this value will be used instead of the username.
 If you are hosting your own instance of Habitica, you can specify a URL to it in `url` key.